 Ashwin gave his all for Nottinghamshire in his brief stay.
 He provided great on-field encouragement to rookie all-rounder Liam Patterson-White who clearly relished bowling in tandem with the Indian great.
 Impressive though Ashwin’s performances were, he could not inspire a turnaround in the overall performance of a team which would ultimately go all season without a red-ball victory.

 At the end of the English season, Ashwin returned home to play further Tests for India.
-Still only 33 years old at the start of the 2019/20 Indian season, Ashwin has time to continue to make his mark on world cricket.
+He continued his international career until the end of the 2024 tour to Australia - announcing his retirement shortly a rain-affected third test was drawn.